bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

                     return Err(DevToolParseError::InvalidToolData);
                 };

-                // Convert the word into the field's value with refistered applyer (FromStr implementations) let mut ok = false;
+                // Convert the word into the field's value with registered applyer (FromStr implementations) let mut ok = false;
                 for applyer in self.apply_from_string.iter() {
                     if applyer(field, &word) {